akshit3797/Write-A-Data-Science-Blog-Post/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Kaggle and Navaneesh Kumar [link] (https://www.kaggle.com/nowke9) for the data.
+Must give credit to Kaggle and Navaneesh Kumar [here](https://www.kaggle.com/nowke9) for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/nowke9/ipldata).
 Otherwise, feel free to use the code here as you would like!